mzuther/MoccaFaux/README.md

 1. wait, rinse and repeat the above

+On exit, **MoccaFaux** *tries* to execute a command in order to disable every task.
+This usually works, but as it happens in a critical phase during shutdown, you should not rely on this behaviour.

 All *watches*, *tasks* and commands as well as their number can be defined by the user.